filoret256/srcds-log-parser/README.md

 # srcdsLogParser

-this is log parser for valve`s officials server (srcds) : CS:GO, HL2, DOD:S, CS:S and etc
+this is log parser at JavaScript for valve`s officials server (srcds) : CS:GO, HL2, DOD:S, CS:S and etc

 ### who to use